ki-oss/hades/README.md

 * 🎲🤖 **Supports both Agent Based and Process Based models** - how you model the entities in your simulation is up to you!
-* ⚡ **Async execution within a time-step** - makes working with distributed systems easy and makes improving simulation performance simple.
+* ⚡ **Async execution within a time-step** - designed for working IO-bound workloads over the network (e.g. LLM APIs, db lookups, etc)
+* 📈 **Visualisation** - `websockets` support to for building a custom frontend for your sim, `matplotlib` in a Jupyter notepad or simply outputting a `mermaid` diagram
-* 🏷️ **Pydantic style events** - gives type hints and enforcement, making it easy to see what an event will contain and improving developer experience
+* 🏷️ **Pydantic style immutable events** - give type hints and enforcement, making it clear what an event will contain
-* 📦 **Encapsulated simulated processes** - processes or agents are encapsulated, keeping state manageable and processes easy to swap in or out
+* 📦 **Encapsulated simulated processes** - processes or agents are encapsulated, keeping state manageable and making it possible to swap processes in and out
 * 😊 **User friendly** - pattern matching on pydantic based events makes for an intuitive way to build simulations, while the separation of state helps avoid potential footguns!

 ## Installation